rotsix/bin/README.md

 todo [-a | --add] <note>
 todo [-d | --delete] <number>
 ```
-Without argument, `todu -r` is used.
+Without argument, `todo -r` is used.

 ## stm
 Small tasks manager in bash.